-The counterparty default risk capital requirement has increased in the past 12 months.
-This is driven by the increase in both the value of cash deposits and the expected reinsurer's share of technical provisions for the forthcoming policy year, which again is mainly driven by inclusion of recoveries from Hydra.
+Counterparty default risk capital requirement has increased in the past 12 months.
+This is mainly driven by the increase in the expected reinsurer's share of technical provisions for the forthcoming policy year.

-Overall, SCR counterparty default risk capital has increased by USD24.9m.
+Overall, SCR counterparty default risk capital has increased by USD6.8m.